-Nike’s Generic Strategies & Intensive Growth Strategies
+Nike’s Generic Competitive Strategies & Growth Strategies

 Nike generic competitive strategies, intensive growth strategy, strategic objectives, sporting goods business case study and analysis

 This case study focuses on Nike’s generic strategies based on Porter’s model, and intensive growth strategies based on the Ansoff matrix.
 These strategies provide a glimpse of the decision-making processes and managerial tendencies of the sporting goods corporation.
+Nike’s competitive strategies and growth strategies ensure long-term success despite the negative influence of competing firms involved in multinational business operations.

-Nike’s Generic Strategies (Porter’s Model)
+Nike’s Generic Competitive Strategies (Porter’s Model)

 Nike Inc. uses a combination of generic strategies for its competitive advantages.
 The situation of the athletic footwear and apparel industry and the diversity of regional markets support such a combination.
 These generic strategies are linked to the sporting goods company’s intensive growth strategies.
 The following are the generic competitive strategies of Nike Inc.: